nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 1. **Indian-style Legal Citations**: Court Easy AI consistently used the distinctive Indian case citation format (e.g., "AIR 2019 SC 1234") and referenced sections in the Indian style (e.g., "Section 34 of IPC" rather than "34 IPC"), reflecting training on Indian legal documents.

-2. **Indigenous Legal Terminology**: The model correctly employed India-specific legal terms like "suit" (rather than "case") in civil procedure contexts, "cognizable offense" in criminal contexts, and "vakalatnama" when discussing legal representation—terms prevalent in Indian legal practice but rare in global legal discourse.
+2. **Indigenous Legal Terminology**: Court Easy AI correctly employed India-specific legal terms like "suit" (rather than "case") in civil procedure contexts, "cognizable offense" in criminal contexts, and "vakalatnama" when discussing legal representation—terms prevalent in Indian legal practice but rare in global legal discourse.

 3. **Context-Appropriate Statutory References**: Court Easy AI regularly and correctly cited Indian-specific statutes like the Transfer of Property Act, Hindu Marriage Act, and Code of Civil Procedure with appropriate section numbers—suggesting extensive exposure to these legal texts during training.

-4. **Judicial Precedent Application**: The model effectively applied Indian case law principles when answering conceptual questions, often alluding to landmark Indian judgments without explicitly naming them—a pattern consistent with fine-tuning on a corpus of Indian case law.
+4. **Judicial Precedent Application**: Court Easy AI effectively applied Indian case law principles when answering conceptual questions, often alluding to landmark Indian judgments without explicitly naming them—a pattern consistent with fine-tuning on a corpus of Indian case law.

 These qualitative aspects, beyond simple accuracy metrics, provide compelling evidence that Court Easy AI has been specifically trained on authentic Indian legal materials rather than general legal concepts.